If so, you're probably wondering what went wrong, what caused it to, what works, and perhaps, what if anything can you do differently next time?

 We believe if more couples did this, fewer would need in vitro fertilization.

-Many couples seeking IVF treatments seem to believe that an IVF cycle can bypass the health issues preventing them from getting pregnant and make a conception happen.
+Many couples seeking IVF treatments seem to believe that an IVF cycle can bypass the health issues preventing them from getting pregnant and making a conception happen.

 While in many cases it's true that the egg can be fertilized in vitro or with the aid of Intracytoplasmic Sperm Injection (ICSI), many of those fertilized eggs don't progress to become an embryo.
 And many of those which do become embryos don't live for longer than a few days.
 Or don't attach to the uterus.